How Marketing Managers Can Benefit From NPS

 NPS® makes monitoring the results of a campaign easier

-Every marketing manager is familiar with metrics like cost per acquisition (CPA), and customer lifetime value (CLV).
+Every marketing manager is familiar with metrics like customer acquisition cost (CAC), and customer lifetime value (CLV).
 Both of these metrics play an important role in calculating the profitability and return on ad spend of any marketing campaign.

-Since Net Promoter Score measures the likelihood of a customer recommending a product or brand to their peers, it’s arguably the most important metric in your marketing toolkit for staying on top of your campaign’s performance.
+Since NPS measures the likelihood of a customer recommending a product or brand to their peers, it’s arguably the most important metric in your marketing toolkit for staying on top of your campaign’s performance.

 When you measure Net Promoter Score during and after your marketing campaign, you gain a far deeper understanding of your brand’s ability to attract word of mouth feedback.
 It calculates the number of promoters you have – those who are willing to recommend your brand and spread the positive word of mouth.